cUpdated January 2021

 After all, you can just clean it up and get on with your day.

-But it’s still one of those annoyances that seems to amplify the longer it’s there, like the constant patter of a dripping tap.
+But it’s still one of those annoyances that seems to amplify the longer it’s there, like the constant pattern of a dripping tap.

-Thankfully, for most clearomisers, you can fix (or at least reduce) problems with leaking pretty easily, so here are 10 tips for staying leak-free!
+Thankfully, for most tanks, you can fix (or at least reduce) problems with leaking pretty easily.

 Want to know what causes most leaks?